 David Alfred Hughes, Private, 44743, Royal Welsh Fusiliers.
 David was the youngest son of James and Ann Hughes, of 75, Dew Street, Haverfordwest.
 He enlisted at Haverfordwest on 1 March 1916 into the Welsh Regiment, and was posted to Kinmel Park, Rhyl, for training.
 Here David joined the 18th Battalion, Royal Welsh Fusiliers on 18 April, which was a Reserve Battalion.
 David’s service was not to last long however.
 He became ill weeks after arriving at Rhyl, and was hospitalised there, dying of cardiac asthma and cirrhosis of the liver on 7 May 1916.
 He was 29 years old, and was brought home to be buried in St. Mary’s Church Cemetery, Haverfordwest.

 Charles Jenkins, Second Lieutenant, Royal Flying Corps.
-Charles was born on 2 January 1897, the second son of John Lewis and Bessie Jenkins, of Cleddau Lodge, Haverfordwest.
+Charles was born on 2 January 1897, the second son of John Lewis Jenkins and Bessie Jenkins (nee Mitchell), of Cleddau Lodge, Haverfordwest.
 Educated at Haverfordwest Grammar School, Charles then attended the London Wireless College, and from there he enlisted into the Signal Section of the Royal Engineers on 11 November 1914.
-Charles served on the Western Front from January 1916 and returned to England in July 1917 to train at Winchester and Oxford.
-In November 1917 Charles was gazetted 2nd Lieutenant in the Royal Flying Corps, and gained his Wings in January 1918.
-Charles was sadly killed whilst flying at Upavon, Wiltshire on 21 March 1918.
-He was buried days later at St. Mary’s Church Cemetery, Haverfordwest.
+Charles then served on the Western Front from January 1916 and returned to England in July 1917 to train at Winchester and Oxford.
+In November 1917 Charles was gazetted 2nd Lieutenant in the Royal Flying Corps and gained his Wings in January 1918.
+Charles was sadly killed whilst training aboard a Sopwith Camel, B7370, from the Central Flying School at Upavon, Wiltshire, when the aircraft failed to pull out of a dive and crashed on 21 March 1918.
+The remains of the 21-year-old were recovered from the wreckage, and he was conveyed back to Pembrokeshire for burial in St. Mary’s Church Cemetery, Haverfordwest.
 His Commanding Officer wrote in a letter to John and Bessie; ‘Your son was a fine and fearless Pilot, very popular, and we feel his loss keenly’.
+His brother, Harold Rhys Jenkins, served during WW2 with the Merchant Navy.
+He survived the sinking of his ship in 1942 but spent the rest of the war in captivity and died in 1948.

 Charles William John, Private, 33248, Welsh Regiment.
 Charles was the son of Thomas and Annie John, of 21, Quay Street, Haverfordwest.
 He enlisted there into the Welsh Regiment and was posted with the 10th Battalion, Welsh Regiment, which was attached to 114 Brigade, 38th (Welsh) Division.
 The Division had landed in France during December 1915 and had spent its first winter in the trenches near Armentieres.
 In June the division marched south to the Somme, where it was tasked with the capture of Mametz Wood.
 The first attack on the wood went in on 7 July 1916, by 115 Brigade, but the men were mown down by machine-gun fire.
 Blame was put on the Divisional Commander, who returned home, and a fresh assault was planned under a new commander for 10 July 1916.
 Charles was killed during the assault on the wood on 10 July 1916, aged 23.
 He is buried in Carnoy Military Cemetery, France.